0xPolygon/polygon-docs/docs/cdk/get-started/deploy-validium/index.md

 ## Git repos

-These are code bases for setting everything up in this order.
+These are code bases we use to set everything up, and in this order.

 | Repo | Version |
 | --- | --- |